Dentosal/rust_os/libs/d7staticfs/README.md

 ## Files

 First file starts immediately after the file table.
-Second file starts right after it.
-Size of each file (in sectors) is specified in the file table.
+Second file starts on the next sector after it.
+Size of each file (in bytes) is specified in the file table.
+Files are always a stored in full sectors.

-File size is always a multiple of sector size.
 They are zero-padded the full length if necessary.